 Although the judge expressed sympathy for the defendant’s position with respect to this first issue, he did not have any for the defendants’ remaining arguments.
 First, the court declined to address an errant statement made by the plaintiff’s counsel during closing arguments that the defendants considered prejudicial.
 The defendants did not object at the time the statement was made, and, contrary to the defendants’ protestations otherwise, the burden is generally on them to object rather than on the judge to strike the comment independently.
 Although a new trial may be required in the absence of an objection if “the interest of substantial justice is at stake,” substantial justice was not undermined by the statement made here.
 McWhorter v.
 City of Birmingham, 906 F.2d 674, 677 (11th Cir.
 1990) (per curiam).
 Accordingly, the general rule obligating the defendants to make a contemporaneous objection applied.
 The court also summarily dismissed the defendants’ other arguments regarding the order of items on the jury verdict form, the explanation provided for why the insurer was a party to the action, and the amount of compensatory damages, which the judge reminded the defendants cannot be overturned simply because they are unwilling to pay the value but instead only if the value “shock[s] the conscience of the court.”
 Christopher v.
 Florida, 449 F.3d 1360, 1368 (11th Cir.
 2006) (citation omitted).

 Although convincing a judge to throw out his own ruling is a tricky proposition, it is not impossible.
 If one can point to viable controlling law that may have been overlooked, a judge may be swayed to alter a conclusion.
 This task, along with the many others that come along during a standard legal battle, can be made easier with the assistance of competent and experienced counsel.
 Indeed, if you’ve recently been harmed by another’s possible negligence and are considering taking legal action, you should consider finding experienced counsel to guide you through the process.
-The Atlanta truck accident attorneys at the Simon Law Firm have many years of experience representing injured Georgia drivers and are prepared to assist you with a possible case.
+The Atlanta truck accident attorneys at Christopher Simon Attorney at Law have many years of experience representing injured Georgia drivers and are prepared to assist you with a possible case.
 Feel free to contact us for a free case consultation to discuss your issue and the legal options you may have.